 Ditch the Hop Bags/Socks

 Filtering out kettle hops only adds another item to clean while contributing little, if anything, positive to your finished beer.
-When I first started brewing, I somehow became convinced that clear wort in the fermentor led to better beer, so I used large paint 04_adding_hopsstrainer bags to filter out kettle hop additions.
+When I first started brewing, I somehow became convinced that clear wort in the fermentor led to better beer, so I used large paint strainer bags to filter out kettle hop additions.
 After analyzing the surprising results from The Great Trub xBmt, I’ve since abandoned this practice and haven’t noticed any degradation whatsoever in the quality of my finished beer, in fact most seem to clear even faster these days.
 For brewers who push wort through a CFC/plate chiller, hop filtration in the kettle will reduce the chances of a clog, so this may not be the best advice for you.
 In addition, I never filter dry hop additions either, just throw them directly into primary, leave them for a few days, cold crash for 24-48 hours, then package.
 It works great and the beer comes out just as clear!

 Forgo Hop Additions During the Boil